sairammohandass/DirtyDog-NFT-Solana/README.md

 sugar show # check details of deployed Candy Machine
 ```

-Take note of the **Candy Machine ID**.
-You'll use it for deploying the frontend.

-**Congratulations!
-You're done!** with deploying our Candy Machine!
+**We're done!** with deploying our Candy Machine!
 It's time to use Metaplax's Candy Machine template to mint our NFTs!

 # Deploy Minting Website